aldettinger/camel-quarkus-workshop/README.md

 ```

 That's it for our first contact with the Quarkus DEV mode.
-We have seen that it offer a continuous feedback loop to help with development.
+We have seen that it offers a continuous feedback loop to help with development.
 The DEV mode offers few more features.
 When you have time, we encourage you to take a look at:
  * [https://quarkus.io/guides/continuous-testing](https://quarkus.io/guides/continuous-testing)
  * [https://quarkus.io/guides/dev-services](https://quarkus.io/guides/dev-services)

-@TODO: Only 20 minutes ?
-Do we add continuous testing ?

-## Quarkus JVM mode (@TODO minutes)
+## Quarkus JVM mode (15 minutes)

 With the JVM mode, we enter into the core of the Quarkus philosophy.
-The bottom line being that the historical trade-offs used in the JVMs should change as we are now coding the cloud era.
+The bottom line being that the historical trade-offs used in the JVMs should change as we are now coding in the cloud era.
 For instance, in a world of containers, JVM are started and stopped more frequently.
-In this respect, it makes sense to do as much as possible during at build time.
+In this respect, it makes sense to perform as much tasks as possible once and for all at build time.

 @TODO: Let's integrate here the schema showing what Quarkus does at build time vs typical Java framework.

 Building a Camel Quarkus route in JVM mode is simple.
 In the *DEV terminal*, type commands as below:

 ```
-cd ${CQ_WORKSHOP_DIRECTORY}/part-2-jvm-mode
+cd ${CQ_WORKSHOP_DIRECTORY}/camel-quarkus-workshop/part-2-jvm-mode
 mvn clean package
 ```